-Sodium-glucose transport-2 (SLGT2) inhibitors are a class of medications used for the reabsorption, resulting in glucosuria and improved plasma glucose levels.
-As of 2020, there are four SLGT2 inhibitors approved in the U.S.: canagliflozin (Invokana), dapagliflozin (Farxiga), ertugliflozin (Steglatro), and empagliflozin (Jardiance).
-Pooled analyses of four phase 3 trials in adults with T2D showed about 2-3% placebo-subtracted weight loss with canagliflozin 100-300 mg/d at 26 weeks (111).
-Dapagliflozin on a background of metformin was found to result in a placebo-subtracted weight loss of 2.42kg at 102 weeks in adults with T2D and obesity (112).
-In the landmark EMPA-REG CVOT, average placebosubtracted weight loss of about 2 kg was maintained out to 220 weeks with empagliflozin 25 mg (113).
-The fourth SGLT2 inhibitor, ertugliflozin, also resulted in about 2kg weight loss over placebo in adults with T2D treated for 26 weeks (114).
-A meta-analysis of EMPA-REG, CANVAS (115,116), and DECLARE-TIMI 58 (117) found that SGLT2 inhibitors were associated with a 24% reduction in hospitalization for heart failure and CVD death in individuals with T2D and established CVD (118).
-This same meta-analysis concluded that SGLT2 inhibitors were also associated with nearly a 50% reduction in the composite outcome of end-stage renal disease, renal worsening, or renal failure in individuals with T2D and CVD or CVD risk factors.
-The reno-protective effect may be independent of baseline A1c given attenuated estimate glomerular filtration rate (eGFR) declines observed in CREDENCE and DAPA-HF trials with little change in A1c (119,120), suggesting a role of SGLT2 inhibitors in individuals with nephropathy without T2D.
-Dapagliflozin was recently approved by the FDA for the treatment of heart failure in individuals with or without T2D based on the results of the DAPA-HF trial (120).
-DAPA-CKD and EMPA-KIDNEY are ongoing trials evaluating the effect of SGLT2 inhibitors in the broader CKD population (121,122).
+Sodium-glucose transport-2 (SLGT2) inhibitors are a class of medications used for the treatment of T2D.
+Inhibition of SGLT2 in the kidney lowers the renal threshold for glucose reabsorption, resulting in glucosuria and improved plasma glucose levels.
+As of 2024, there are five SLGT2 inhibitors approved in the U.S.: canagliflozin (Invokana), dapagliflozin (Farxiga), ertugliflozin (Steglatro), empagliflozin (Jardiance), and bexagliflozin (Brenzavvy).
+Pooled analyses of four phase 3 trials in adults with T2D showed about 2-3% placebo-subtracted weight loss with canagliflozin 100-300 mg/d at 26 weeks (133).
+Dapagliflozin on a background of metformin was found to result in a placebo-subtracted weight loss of 2.42kg at 102 weeks in adults with T2D and obesity (134).
+In the landmark EMPA-REG CVOT, average placebosubtracted weight loss of about 2 kg was maintained out to 220 weeks with empagliflozin 25 mg (135).
+The fourth SGLT2 inhibitor, ertugliflozin, also resulted in about 2kg weight loss over placebo in adults with T2D treated for 26 weeks (136).
+A meta-analysis of EMPA-REG, CANVAS (137,138), and DECLARE-TIMI 58 (139) found that SGLT2 inhibitors were associated with a 24% reduction in hospitalization for heart failure and CVD death in individuals with T2D and established CVD (140).
+This same meta-analysis of SGLT2 inhibitors in individuals with nephropathy without T2D.
+Dapagliflozin was recently approved by the FDA for the treatment of heart failure in individuals with or without T2D based on the results of the DAPA-HF trial (142).
+EMPEROR-Preserved and EMPEROR-Reduced established similar benefits of empagliflozin in heart failure irrespective of ejection fraction (143).
+DAPA-CKD and EMPA-KIDNEY evaluated the effect of SGLT2 inhibitors in the broader CKD population (144,145).
+In DAPA-CKD, adults with eGFR 25-75 and urinary albumin-to-creatinine ratio (UACR) of 200-5000 were randomized to dapagliflozin 10 mg or placebo (146).
+The primary outcome was a composite concluded that SGLT2 inhibitors were also associated with nearly a 50% reduction in the composite outcome of end-stage renal disease, renal worsening, or renal failure in individuals with T2D and CVD or CVD risk independent of baseline A1c given attenuated eGFR declines observed in CREDENCE and DAPA-HF trials with little change in A1c (141,142), suggesting a role reno-protective effect may factors.